10UWP/The-UWP-Tools-List/README.md

 # Controls

-[UWPCommunityToolkit](https://github.com/Microsoft/UWPCommunityToolkit) Microsoft has assembled a few Controls, many of them from other projects on this list, and other misc helper libs for UWP programming.
-At the moment, it is far less ambitious in scope than their Template 10 project, yet for some reason they have heavily promoted this Community Toolkit both with press releases and featuring on their [Developer website](https://developer.microsoft.com/en-us/windows/samples).
+[UWPCommunityToolkit](https://github.com/Microsoft/UWPCommunityToolkit) Updated to 1.1 :sun_with_face: Microsoft has assembled about 12 Controls, many of them from other projects on this list, and other misc helper libs for UWP programming.
+At the moment, it seems like it is far less ambitious in scope than their Template 10 project, yet for some reason they have heavily promoted this Community Toolkit both with press releases and featuring on their [Developer website](https://developer.microsoft.com/en-us/windows/samples).
 The [UWPCommunityToolkit-docs](https://github.com/Microsoft/UWPCommunityToolkit-docs) is a separate GitHub project which feeds this [Microsoft.com Windows Dev site](https://developer.microsoft.com/en-us/windows/uwp-community-toolkit).
 There is a [Sample App in Windows Store](https://www.microsoft.com/store/apps/9nblggh4tlcq) that allows you to see exactly what is in the kit.

 There is no mention of any Blend specific features or add-ons but there is an instruction on [how to add the kit to the VS 2015 Designer Toolbox](https://developer.microsoft.com/en-us/windows/uwp-community-toolkit/toolbox).
+Actually, Blend does a great job of picking up any controls referenced in the project and no installation is needed.
+Please keep Blend alive and get the add-ons working right for Blend!

-For some reason Windows Composition is missing in action for this kit.
+For some reason Windows Composition is partially missing in action for this kit.
 IMO, both Windows Composition and Win2D are unique Microsoft UWP technologies that can make the platform exciting and are natural candidates for this Microsoft showcase.
+Part of the problem is that Anniversary (14393) is where Composition starts to light up and show its significance and the Community Toolkit wants to support the previous Windows 10 version as well.

-Controls:
+#### Controls:
 -    AdaptiveGridView
+-    BladeControl
+-    DropShadowPanel
+-    GridSplitter
 -    HamburgerMenu
 -    HeaderedTextBlock
 -    ImageEx